jet/dotnet-templates/README.md

 _Responsible for applying logging config and setting up loggers for the application_

-- DO allow overriding of log level via a command line argument and/or environment variable (by passing `CommandLine.Arguments` or values from it
+- DO allow overriding of log level via a command line argument and/or environment variable (by passing `Args.Arguments` or values from it

 #### example